 What’s At Stake?

 Deep-seated systemic racism and inequities that disadvantaged communities of color are still woven into the fabric of our institutions today — from education and housing to our criminal legal system.
 Systemic racism permeates the starkly segregated world of housing.
 In our public schools, students of color are too often confined to racially isolated, underfunded, and inferior programs.
-Our criminal legal system disproportionately targets and subjects people of color to police brutality, incarcerates them and imposes numerous collateral consequences, and criminalizes poverty.
+Our criminal legal system disproportionately targets and subjects people of color to police brutality, incarcerates and imposes numerous collateral consequences, and criminalizes poverty.
 The dream of equal justice remains an elusive one.

 ACLU of Colorado works to preserve and extend constitutionally guaranteed rights to people who have historically been denied them on the basis of race.